hodgskiss/Archaeal_AMO/README.md

       R scripts for calculating BN-PAGE gel correlations.

-Conservation of AOA Genes

-      Explanation of archael gene conservation.

 Reanalysis of Transcriptome data

       Commands for the reanalysis of previous N. viennensis transcriptome data.

-AMO Sequence Identification

-      Explanation and results of identifying new archaeal AMO subunits (AmoX, AmoY, and AmoZ).